tmr08c/tmr08c.github.io/_posts/2015-09-26-using-vim-to-drive-tddd.md

 categories: vim
 ---

 A lot of recent developments in my programming career have been inspired by [thoughtbot](https://thoughtbot.com/).
-This began as the result of finding useful information on [their blog](https://robots.thoughtbot.com/) and has escalated to listening to their [various](http://bikeshed.fm/) [podcasts](http://giantrobots.fm/) and watching talks given by members of the team.
+This began as the result of using their [gems](https://github.com/thoughtbot/) and finding useful information on [their blog](https://robots.thoughtbot.com/) and has escalated to listening to their [numerous](http://bikeshed.fm/) [podcasts](http://giantrobots.fm/) and striving to have thoughtbot-level standards within my development team.

 Two of the major changes I have been working on are, adopting Vim and testing driving my development.
 Fortunately these activities are not mutually exclusive and I am able to work on developing both skill sets at the same time.

 ## Specs Should Run in Vim

 To truly embrace the TDD lifestyle you should be running your tests constantly.
-In order to follow this practice it should be easy to run tests, preferably not even requiring you to leave your current environment.
+In order to follow this practice it should be easy to run tests, preferably not requiring any sort of context switch.
+Bonus points if you can run them from where you are writing your code.
 For me, this meant I needed to be able to run my tests from within Vim.

 Thanks to the thoughtbot team and their Vim plugin, [vim-rspec](https://github.com/thoughtbot/vim-rspec), this was very simple to achieve.

-This plugin adds functionality to:
+This plugin adds functions that allows you to:

 * Run your entire test suite
-* Run all spec in the current file
+* Run all specs in the current file
 * Run the spec under your cursor (or nearest spec(s))
 * Rerun the last spec running command